RMI-PACTA/PACTA_analysis/README.md

 ## Reproducible examples

+This section shows reproducible examples of both the single- and multiple-inputs workflows.
+You may use these examples in at least three ways:

+-   Read this document for an overview of which workflows are possible.
-These examples show how to run each workflow.
-You may use them in a number of ways.
-For example, you may run them on your local computer to track and explore their implementation, or on a remote server as an integration test in a continuous integration pipeline.
+-   Run them on your local computer to track and explore their implementation.
+-   Run them on a server as an integration test.

 ### Single-inputs workflow